anirudh-mk/styling-a-biography-page/README.md

-Project brief
+#Project brief
 The following live example shows a biography, which has been styled using CSS.
-The CSS properties that are used are as follows — each one links to its property page on MDN, which will give you more examples of its use.
+The CSS properties that are used are as follows — each one links to its property page on MDN, which will give you more examples of its use. <br/>

 font-family
 color